puppetlabs/puppetlabs-puppet_operations_appliance/README.md

 ## Description

-This Module enables a proof of concept (POC) installation of a Remote Support Access Node(RSAN).

-The purpose of the Remote Support Access Node is to enable a server that is used to provide a live view of Logs, Metrics, and Configuration data within a Puppet Enterprise Infrastructure.
-When customers allow remote access to the RSAN available for Puppet support engineers to conduct live troubleshooting, problems are more quickly and easily identified reducing system disruption for the customer.
+The Remote Support Access Node (RSAN) will allow Puppet support engineers to conduct live troubleshooting, resolving problems more quickly and efficiently and lead to a reduction of system disruption to the customer.
-Remote Support Access Node Functions

-* Mount designated folders from Puppet infrastructure components as read-only to the Support remote access node.
-* PE Client tools deployed, RBAC restricted to a few functions and specific audited tasks, access is controlled by the customer
-* Grafana Metrics Dashboard
-* Read access to Live Postgres Database
+Customers currently must deliver large volumes of data to support and resolution time is hindered by transfer logistics and privacy concerns.
+This same data must then be processed by internal support engineers leading to artificially decreased capacity of the support team.

+The RSAN platform is designed to be a contained infrastructure endpoint in the customer Puppet Enterprise environment, collating data and access, useful in incident resolution for the target customer deployment.
+The node will allow for read-only access to Puppet Entperise Component Data and configiration, and limit other access through Puppet Enterprise’s built-in Role Based Access Control(RBAC).
+The Node will has the functionality to make session-based outward connections towards the Puppet Support Network, controllable by the customer user in duration.

 ## Setup

 ### What rsan affects

-RSAN will create a series of nodegroups in the Puppet Enterprise classifier for infrastructure nodes, and will apply several classes to these nodes.
+RSAN When

 ### Setup Requirements
 Dependencies